 Bringing Cards Into Play

-A court in Bern, Switzerland, banned a deck of cards vilifying it as a “prayer book of the devil”.
-Prohibition was attempted for a couple of decades, but neither authoritative bans nor condemnation by the Christian church had much effect.
+A court in Bern, Switzerland, vilified a deck of cards as a “prayer book of the devil” and consequently banned it in 1367.
+Prohibition was attempted for a couple of decades but did not have much effect.

 The Rise and Boom

 To understand the connection, we open up the scope a little bit: Solitaire comes with an elaborate preparation phase for dealing the cards.
-While playing, revealing and moving the cards follows specific rules.
-These tasks can take away some of the fun in playing.
+During play, revealing and moving the cards follow specific rules.
+These tasks can take away some of the game’s fun.
 This is where the PC comes to the rescue!
 Quickly and accurately, it takes care of these monotonous tasks.
-Suddenly, the cards automatically move across the screen.
-What was left was the addictive essence of the joy of playing.
+Suddenly, the cards automatically move across the screen at the press of a button.
+And the players were left with the addictive essence of the joy of playing.

 Global Popularity With Windows

-Microsoft Windows Solitaire was installed on more than an estimated billion of computers.
-It is a distinct brand today, and many Windows users probably think that the game’s original idea and development go back no further than to Microsoft.
+Microsoft Windows Solitaire was installed on more than an estimated billion computers.
+Today, it is a distinct brand, and many Windows users probably think that the game’s original idea and development go back no further than to Microsoft.

 Solitaire as a Multiplayer

-Enough of the past – let us take a look at the present and the future!
-At the Solitaire Palace, we want to make Solitaire a group experience while preserving challenging yourself, playing calmly, and the fun of pondering.
+So much for the past.
+Now, we take a look at the present and the future!
+At the Solitaire Palace, we want to make Solitaire a group experience.
+At the same time, we preserve the game’s distinct features: playing calmly, challenging yourself, and the fun of pondering.